ManuelSerna/self_driving_car/README.md

 # Self Driving Car Project

 This repository contains all the projects used to develop a simulated self-driving car using various data science and computer vision libraries.
-I first learned about the fundamentals of machine learning from Udemy; even though machine learning is not "my cup of tea" like I thought, my interest in computer vision started in part from here.
-Thus I still think this is an important repo.
+I first learned about the fundamentals of machine learning from Udemy.
 ## Useful Links

 Course link: